lcento/bookinfo-release-dev/README.md

 # bookinfo-release-dev
-Repo Pages used to push bookinfo dev release
+Repo Pages used to push bookinfo DEV release